An adaptation of InfoMap to absorbing random walks using absorption-scaled graphs: Effective community structure and susceptible--infected--recovered dynamics on networks with ring-lattice communities

-We modify the node-absorption rates of nodes in community bridges (instead of rewiring them).
-Specifically, in step 2 of Algorithm \ref{alg:functional}, increasing the node-absorption rate of a bridging node is analogous to removing a community bridge in \cite{salathe2010} and increasing the transmission rate of other nodes (which we call ``balancing nodes'') is analogous to adding edges within a community in \cite{salathe2010}.
-We refer to each configuration of node-absorption rates and transmission rates in step 2 of Algorithm \ref{alg:functional} as a {\it stage}.
-We use Algorithm \ref{alg:functional} to run SIR simulations on our 240-node network.
+We use Algorithm \ref{alg:functional} to run SIR simulations on the graph $G^{\mathrm{RL}}$ for different node-absorption {rates} {(which correspond to the recovery intensities)} and transmission {intensities}. {We refer to a set of node-absorption rates $\delta_1, \ldots, \delta_N$ and transmission {intensities} $\beta_1, \ldots, \beta_N$ of the {$N$}} nodes of $G^{\textnormal{RL}}$ as a \emph{parameter configuration}{.} {In steps 1 and 2 of Algorithm \ref{alg:functional}, we recursively {determine} parameter configurations.
+We refer to each step of this {recursive process} as a \emph{stage}.} {For the parameter configurations in two consecutive stages of Algorithm \ref{alg:functional},} increasing the node-absorption rates of two bridging nodes from $\delta_{*}$ to $\delta_{**}$ is analogous to removing a community bridge in \cite{salathe2010} and increasing the transmission {intensities} of other nodes (which we call ``balancing nodes'') from $\beta_{*}$ to $\beta_{**}$ is analogous to adding edges within a community in \cite{salathe2010}. {In Figure \ref{fig:scaled-down}, we show example parameter configurations in two stages of Algorithm \ref{alg:functional} for a {{subgraph} of a network {that we generate} with Algorithm \ref{alg:generating_G}.}